FREQUENTLY ASKED QUESTIONS

 Q: Does the show take a partisan political position?

-A: An American Musical is not aligned with a political party or candidate.
-It focuses on the human experience of living in a democracy—how ordinary people respond to fear, division, responsibility, and belonging.
+A: No!
+An American Musical is not aligned with a political party or candidate.
+It focuses on the human experience of living in a democracy and how ordinary people respond to fear, division, responsibility, and belonging.

 Q: What values do you look for in grantees?